kawgh1/gatsby-hello-world/README.md

 - **node_modules** - no reason to mess with this
 - **public** - same as always
 - **src** - same as always
-- **static** - here we can put resources that will be publicly available - however, do **NOT** dump all your image files here.
-Files from this static folder are not optimized and receive no Gatsby magic when referenced directly from this folder
+- **static** - here we can put resources that will be publicly available - however, do **NOT** dump all your image files here and think you are done.
+Files from this static folder are not optimized and receive no Gatsby magic when referenced directly from this folder alone without further code configurations

 # Useful Commands (scripts from package.json)

 - **gatsby build**
 - **gatsby serve** - takes the build and gives you a production version of the app on **localhost:9000**
-- \***\*gatsby clean\*\*** - Very useful when working with images and other resources, sometimes too many code changes on the same asset can cause glitches with Gatsby optimizations - this command clears the .cache, public folders and regenerates them fresh
+- **gatsby clean** - Very useful when working with images and other resources, sometimes too many code changes on the same asset can cause glitches with Gatsby optimizations - this command clears the .cache, public folders and regenerates them fresh
   - If you get an bizarre error and not sure what it is, run **gatsby clean** first

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->